RimshaSaleem/web-45-web-sprint-challenge-advanced-web-applications-RimshaSaleem/interview_answers.md

 1. Explain what a token is used for.
+Ans:The token is used in addition to or in place of a password.
+It acts like an electronic key to access something. ...
+Some tokens may store cryptographic keys that may be used to generate a digital signature, or biometric data, such as fingerprint details.

 2. What steps can you take in your web apps to keep your data secure?
+Ans:Keep Software And Plugins Up-To-Date. ...
+Add HTTPS and an SSL Certificate.
+Choose a Smart Password.
+Use a Secure Web Host.
+Record User Access and Administrative Privileges.
+Change Your CMS Default Settings.
+Backup Your Website. ...
+Know Your Web Server Configuration Files.

 3. Describe how web servers work.